Freddy-2/ff-Statty/README.md

 # Background and Overview
     I have always been a huge football fan.
 My interest in fantasy football came later.
-    I've wanted a tool to see a player's stats alongside their fantasy points over the course of multiple seasons for a while so why not make one!
+    I've wanted a tool to see a player's stats alongside their fantasy points and to compare it with top and average players, so why not make one!

 # Functionality and MVP Features